AdobeDocs/workfront.en/help/classic/manage-work/issues/manage-issues/modify-issue-assignments-overview.md

 This article contains general information about the impact of modifying issue assignments.
 For information about how to assign issues, see the following articles:

-* For information about assigning issues, see [Assign issues](../../../manage-work/issues/manage-issues/assign-issues.md) and [Edit user assignments for multiple issues](../../../manage-work/issues/manage-issues/edit-assignments-for-multiple-issues.md).
+* For information about assigning issues, see [Assign issues](../../../manage-work/issues/manage-issues/assign-issues.md) and [Modify user assignments for multiple issues in a list](../../../manage-work/issues/manage-issues/edit-assignments-for-multiple-issues.md).

-* For information about assigning issues using the Workload Balancer, see [Overview of assigning work in the Adobe Workfront Workload Balancer](../../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).
+* For information about assigning issues using the Workload Balancer, see [Overview of assigning work in the Workload Balancer](../../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).

 Some information in this article also applies to assignments to tasks.
 For more information about assigning tasks, and additional considerations, see [Overview of modifying task assignments](../../../manage-work/tasks/assign-tasks/modify-task-assignments-overview.md).